neuroplasticity9/php-http-client/README.md

+# Deprecated
+This package is deprecated, please use [EasyRequest](https://github.com/ptcong/easyrequest) instead of.
+It's newer and better.

 # Simple PHP Http Client

 A simple Http library that inspired by PSR-7 and working with curl/socket for sending request.